thedataplumber/ghost-in-the-data/README.md

 - Disqus Comments
 - Follow me updates
 - A few more icons
-- Yourls integration (in the fork for the moment)
+- Yourls integration (in the Yourls branch for the moment)
 - A couple of other minor tweaks that suited me

 ### Replace icon